 There were safe practices in relation to the ordering, receipt and storage of medicines.
-The provider had appropriate lockable storage in place in each of the three homes for medicinal products and a review of medicine administration records indicated that medicines were administered as prescribed.
+The provider had appropriate lockable storage in place in both homes for medicinal products and a review of medicine administration records indicated that medicines were administered as prescribed.

-Medicine administration records reviewed by the inspector clearly outlined all the required details including; known diagnosed allergies, dosage, doctors details and signature and method of administration.
+The inspector reviewed two residents' medicine administration records and found they clearly outlined all the required details including; known diagnosed allergies, dosage, doctors details and signature and method of administration.
 Staff spoken with on the day of inspection were knowledgeable on medicine management procedures, and on the reasons medicines were prescribed.
 Staff were competent in the administration of medicines and were in receipt of training and on-going education in relation to medicine management.